xzeng5/kwk-css-selectors-gems-teachers-l1/README.md

 the provided IP to a new Chrome tab.

 You're going to code your solution in `css/gems.css`.
-Go ahead and open that file in the Nitrous text editor, as well as `index.html`.
+Go ahead and open that file in the Learn IDE text editor, as well as `index.html`.
 Please don't make any changes to `css/style.css` or to `index.html`.

 ### Move the Ruby